Nematic and smectic stripe phases and stripe-SkX transformations

 One of the breakthroughs in skyrmion physics is the understanding of skyrmion nature of all kinds of stripes, long and short, curved and straight, ramified and non-ramified, in helical, spiral, conical states and in dendrite-like and maze structures.
-All stripes have a well-defined width of $L=f(\kappa)\frac{A}{D}$ with $f(\kappa) \approx6.23$ for $\kappa=\frac{\rm{\pi}^2D^2}{16AK}\gg1$ \cite{preprint1, preprint2}.
-Stripes are the natural form of skyrmions when $\kappa>1$, and a condensed skyrmion phase is the ground state of a chiral magnetic film.
-Stripe skyrmions tend to fill up the whole system in this phase.
-There is no fundamental difference between these skyrmions of different shapes, and they can transform from one into another if a proper kinetic path is used.
+Stripes are the natural form of skyrmions when $\kappa\equiv{\pi}^2 D^2/(16AK)>1$, and the ground state is a condensed skyrmion phase with skyrmions occupying the whole chiral magnetic film, in contrast to isolated circular skyrmions that are metastable in a film with $\kappa\equiv{\pi}^2D^2/(16AK)<1$ \cite{stripe-skm,skx-size}.
+The film with an arbitrary number of skyrmions is metastable \cite{stripe-skm,preprint2}.
+This is very similar to a BEC condensate with many atoms staying together (in one energy state).
+These stripes, attempting to fill up the whole system, have a well-defined width of $L=f(\kappa)A/D$ with $f(\kappa)\approx 2\pi$ for $\kappa\gg1$ \cite{stripe-skm,preprint2}.
+These new understandings are supported by the observation of topological charges in stripe structures \cite{Cortesortuno2019, Jenaeabc2020} and continuous deformation between circular skyrmions and stripes \cite{Jena2020,Peng2018,Karubeeaar7043,Yu8856}.
+No fundamental difference between these skyrmions of different shapes is a putative conclusion of the new understanding, and transformation from one into another is therefore highly possible if a proper kinetic path is used.
 The final stripe morphology depends on skyrmion number density, the initial configuration, and the actual spin dynamics.
-These multiply effects explain the rich morphologies and structures of the condensed skyrmion phases.
-This new understanding of the condensed skyrmion phases provides a new methodology of creating and manipulating ordered stripe structures by using proper external forces to control the location and initial skyrmion seeds, as well as spin dynamics.
+These multiple effects explain the rich morphologies and structures of the condensed skyrmion phases.
+This new understanding of the condensed skyrmion phases provides a new methodology of creating and manipulating ordered stripe structures by using proper external forces, such as patterned fields and spin torques, to control the initial skyrmion seeds and their locations, as well as spin dynamics. \\